mishurov/seturgent/README.md

 ### For Thunderbird 128+

 Sets the urgent flag (X11, Wayland) of the Thunderbird window under Linux in case of new messages.
 Does ignore special folders like Drafts, Junk and such.

 [Version 6.0](https://github.com/mishurov/seturgent/tree/6.0) uses Manifest Version 3.
 Sets `focused: true` to draw attention in Sway.
-Minimum Thunderbird version is 128
+Minimum Thunderbird version is 128.
+Note: I can only install it in safe mode: `thunderbird -safe-mode`

 [Version 5.0](https://github.com/mishurov/seturgent/tree/5.0) uses MailExtensions API.
 Since [onNewMailReceived](https://thunderbird-webextensions.readthedocs.io/en/latest/messages.html#onnewmailreceived-folder-messages) event had been implemented firstly in Thunderbird 75, this is the minimum Thunderbird version it supports.